Wanderer Above the Sea of Fog (1818) by Caspar David Friedrich

 Image Source: Weekly Standard

 The author distinguishes between “Romanticism” and “Romantics.”
 The former was a circumscribed historical period beginning (in Safranski’s account) in 1769 with Johann Gottfried von Herder’s voyage from Riga and ending in the 1820s with E. T. A. Hoffmann and Joseph von Eichendorff.
 The Romantic era is the subject of the first half of the book.
 The “Romantics,” then, are the individual thinkers who carried on the tradition of Romanticism after the Romantic era was over: Romantics—down to the student rebels of the late 1960s—are the subject of the book’s second half.
 According to Safranski, the idea animating Romanticism from 1770 until the 1820s, and Romantics to the present day, is “that the beam of our awareness does not illuminate the entirety of our experience, that our consciousness cannot grasp our whole Being, that we have a more intimate connection with the life process than our reason would like to believe.”This is a reaction to the European Enlightenment, which is still strong and present.
-This is a counter-Enlightenment idea.
+This is a counter-Enlightenment idea, but it comes about when Rationalism becomes overly strong and over-bearing, thus suffocating or quenching the spirit.

 Now, it must be said that we all carry or court some romantic notions (some obviously more revealed than others), that not every part of our being, even the most rational of us, is informed by reason alone.
 Romantics believe in the use of emotion, and of feelings, which is excellent for art and the creative endeavors such as painting, music, fiction writing and dance.
 The music of Mendelssohn, Schumann and Brahms is enjoyable and hauntingly beautiful; the writings of Wolfgang von Goethe, Friedrich von Schiller, and Friedrich Holderlin can inspire us with its transcendent language and its search for deeper meaning.
 The landscape paintings of Carl Blechen, Joseph Anton Koch, and Caspar David Friedrich can place us in a dreamy state with their muted visions of nature.